kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

  jdbc_port=<postgresql_port>
 ```

-Cofigurations for all three nodes wold look like this
+Configurations for all three nodes wold look like this

 ```bash
  jdbc_host=172.1.1.1